Using tags on Github Pages

 </ul>

-You’ll probably want to take most of the content from another layouts file in order to get all the proper formatting metadata.
+You’ll probably want to take most of the content from another layouts file in order to get all the proper CSS markup and formatting.

 Ideally we would use page.slug